TheInspiredConjurer/Online-Questionnaire-System/Project setup.md

 ```

 #### Ubuntu / Windows WSL
-For Ubuntu it is recommended to use the "advanded packaging tool" `apt` and add an additional "personal package archive" `ppa` that holds the latest python release
+For Ubuntu, it is recommended to use the "advanced packaging tool" `apt` and add a "personal package archive" `ppa` that holds the latest python release

 ```shell
 # 1. it's recommended to update and upgrade the current packages and their archives